unistbig/netGO/README.md

 ### 5. exportGraph()

-exportGraph function will export network data from the netGO analsysis result as graph object<br>
+exportGraph function will export network data from the netGO analsysis result as graph object that can be accessed using shinyCyJS function<br>

 <b>Input arguments</b>
 * genes, network : the same as those in the *netGO* function.<br>